 Please note that we require prior notice for all-day hikes and the ascent of Chipata Mountain.
 Please book these activities when you book your accommodation.

 In the future, we hope to be able to offer overnight hikes, with bush camping, to the more remote parts of the reserve.
-So little of the reserve is explored that hikers will be exploring areas little seen since the reserve was gazetted more than 50 years ago.
+So little of the reserve is explored that hikers will be walking through areas little seen since the reserve was gazetted more than 50 years ago.